NEUS-DEVELOPMENT/sentinel-go/CONTRIBUTING.md

 All participants are expected to maintain professional objectivity and prioritize the safety and stability of the AI landscape.

 ## License
-By contributing to Neus Sentinel, you agree that your contributions will be licensed under the project MIT License.
+By contributing to Neus Sentinel, you agree that your contributions will be licensed under the project MIT License, held by Eliyahu Ben David (NEUS DEVELOPMENT).